thinkful-ei-macaw/commit-server/README.md

-# commit-api
+# Commit Server
-An Express app
+Back-end framework providing data to the Commit app